MikroElektronika/mikrosdk_click_v2/clicks/dcmotor10/DETAILS.md

 ### Application Task

 >
-> This example demonstrates the use of DC MOTOR 10 click by running dc motors
+> This example demonstrates the use of DC MOTOR 10 Click by running dc motors
 > on channels 1 through 3, first all 3 together and then separately.
 >